|Washington Coast Cleanup||April 17, 2021|

 General Beach Cleanup

 Collect trash and marine debris from the beach and place in provided bags.
-Carry filled bags to the dumpster near the Bolstad Approach.
+Carry filled bags to the Bolstad Approach parking lot.
 No special skills are required.
 Participants must be able to bend repeatedly and pick up and carry items of varying weight and size.
 For a better idea of what's involved, see our Frequently Asked Questions page.

 More Volunteer Options and Information